Chart Color Schemes

 Infrastructure

-Darlinghurst has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Darlinghurst has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 51 such projects that are likely to impact the area.
-Notable projects include SCEGGS Darlinghurst Concept and Stage 1, St Vincent's Hospital Darlinghurst Campus Redevelopment, East Sydney Collection, and Oxford & Foley.
-The following list provides details on those projects expected to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified a total of 52 projects likely to impact the area.
+Notable projects include Oxford & Foley, SCEGGS Darlinghurst Concept and Stage 1, St Vincent's Hospital Darlinghurst Campus Redevelopment, and East Sydney Collection.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.